Best Of The Immigration Web: News Curation And Commentary

 But you are in good hands.
 We have found and curated the latest, breaking news articles on green cards and permanent residence, from hundreds of sources, and share them with you here.

-I doubted its ability to succeed.
-I simply did not think many undocumented immigrants to act as a quasi-informant and embrace the notion of actively assisting law enforcement agencies combat certain forms of crime.
+I doubted the program’s ability to succeed.
+I did not think many undocumented immigrants would be willing to act as quasi-informants and embrace the notion of actively assisting law enforcement agencies in combating certain forms of crime.

-The Need To Fix Our Antiquated Family Visa System
+he Need To Fix Our Antiquated Family Visa System Continues To Grow

 The shortcomings of the family visa system have been known by Congress and Administration officials for many years.
 However, reform opponents have shown little interest in fixing these problems.